Skip to content

 How to fix Ruby NoMethodError undefined method for nil NilClass caused by uninitialized variables, missing return values, wrong hash keys, and nil propagation.

-Your Ruby program crashes with:
+Your Ruby program crashes with (Ruby 3.2 and earlier):

-NoMethodError: undefined method 'name' for nil:NilClass
+NoMethodError: undefined method `name' for nil:NilClass

 Or variations:

-NoMethodError: undefined method '[]' for nil:NilClass
+NoMethodError: undefined method `[]' for nil:NilClass

-NoMethodError: undefined method 'each' for nil:NilClass
+NoMethodError: undefined method `each' for nil:NilClass

-NoMethodError: undefined method 'save' for nil:NilClass
+NoMethodError: undefined method `save' for nil:NilClass

-from app/controllers/users_controller.rb:15:in 'update'
+from app/controllers/users_controller.rb:15:in `update'

-NoMethodError: undefined method 'map' for nil:NilClass
+undefined method 'map' for nil (NoMethodError)

 You called a method on a value that is nil.
 Ruby’s nil object (of class NilClass) only has a handful of methods.
 Calling anything else on it raises NoMethodError.